independentpixels/sdl2-moving-square/README.md

 This is a sample SDL2 project with a green square that can be moved on the screen using the keyboard directional keys.

-The square can also have is speed increased or decreased.
+The square can also have its speed increased or decreased.

 Also, a simple off-screen detection is implemented in order to not allow the square going off-screen.